Chaoyi-Lu/Bayesian_Strategies_for_RSPP/Application.md

 # Time difference of 5.498604 hours
 ```

-Due to the fact that the code for summary statistics are similar as that of SPP cases, we skip the code for summary statistics for all the following implementations.
+Due to the fact that the code for summary statistics are similar as that of the SPP cases, we propose not to show amount of the repeated code of the summary statistics for all the following implementations.
 The implementation code for the exchange, noisy M-H, approximate exchange, approximate noisy M-H algorithms are also similar as those of SPP cases as shown below.

 ### The SS2 Implementations of the Exchange and Noisy M-H Algorithms